Lawless Cowboys

 Lawless Cowboys is a 1951 American Western film directed by Lewis D. Collins and written by Maurice Tombragel.
 The film stars Whip Wilson, Fuzzy Knight, Jim Bannon, Lee Roberts, Pamela Duncan and I. Stanford Jolley.
 The film was released on November 7, 1951, by Monogram Pictures.

 Plot

+The town council meeting discusses the upcoming rodeo with the fear that several riders are taking bribes to lose to benefit gamblers.
+Rodeo rider Whip Wilson, a secret investigator and his friend Jim Bannon go undercover to trap the crooks.